 Stewardship Saturdays are morning workparties in local parks and natural spaces.
 Activities range from invasive species removal to litter pick up, native plant planting, mulching, trail maintenance and more.
 We provide tools and training - no experience is necessary!
-Learn more about how you can get involved below.

 - January 14th - Columbia Children’s Arboretum

 - January 28th - Smith and Bybee Wetlands

 - February 4th - Wilkes Creek Headwaters

 - February 25th -Johnson Lake

 - March 18 - Buffalo Slough